chungoid/chungoid/README.md

 ## Configuration

-Chungoid uses a **modern hierarchical configuration system** with automatic environment variable integration and validation.
+Chungoid uses a **modern hierarchical configuration system** with automatic environment variable integration and Pydantic validation.
 The system supports both global and project-specific configurations with intelligent merging.

 ### LLM Provider Setup